tim1e9/localmotive/README.md

 logs.

 Localmotive supports the Docker REST API to manage these containers.
-It also supports a compatibility mode which allows other container management tools to work as well.
+It also supports a compatibility mode which allows other container management clones to work as well.

 As of this writing, Localmotive has been tested with:
 - Docker Desktop